NaiyanJones/naiyanjones.github.io/_posts/2024-08-17-operational-tips-running-large-surveys-date-and-return-by-dates.md

 ---
-title: 'Some operational tips for running large survey: dates and return by dates'
+title: 'Some operational tips for running large surveys: dates and return by dates'
 date: 2024-08-17
 categories:
   - Surveys